 The next morning when I opened the curtain I found, to my horror, that the screen was gone.
 A quick check confirmed that the cat was gone too.
 I felt awful.
 But then, despite the fact that the kids were heartbroken, I started to laugh.

 Just, for one moment, try to imagine being Fuzz Buzz sitting in that window, safe behind the curtains, when without the briefest bit of warning he got a solid whack on the back.
 Can’t you just picture kitty’s green eyes, wide with surprise, when he’s hurled into the darkness beyond the screen, a long A-h-h-h-h-h-h written in the speech bubble above his head?
 When he finally hit the ground, it’s no wonder he took off.
 I would have too.

-Despite the unorthodox release procedure, however, I’m happy to say that the story ends well.
+Despite the unorthodox release however, I’m happy to say that the story ends well.
 Three days after his surprise launch, Fuzz Buzz came home.
 Although he never spoke of where he’d been while he was gone, I think he worked through the trauma and decided to forgive us.

-From then on, Fuzz Buzz was allowed to be an outdoor cat, but as far as I know he always stayed close to home.
+From then on, Fuzz Buzz was allowed to be an outdoor cat, and as far as I know he always stayed close to home.